 Carve the round end of the wine cork so that the shape that is to be transferred remains raised.
 Then, buy yourself an inkpad, or many if getting colorful is your game, and start a-stamping.
 For those into craftiness, this is a great way to make a signature marker, something more interesting and less pretentious than a signature, for all the things you do.

-Granted, there is a finite amount of people who need string spools: seamstresses, cross-stitchers, cobblers maybe, macramé enthusiast, tiny rope makers, and we all get the picture.
+Granted, there is a finite amount of people who need string spools: seamstresses, cross-stitchers, cobblers maybe, macramé enthusiasts, tiny rope makers, and we all get the picture.
 Odds are, for some reason, we all have string around for something, or even an assortment of tiny cords and cables that could use straightening up.

 Corks make excellent spools because the ends can be notched such that the string or cord can be slipped into it and held in place.
 This means no annoying unraveling or fiddly work getting the end of the string affixed to something.